memfault/interrupt/_drafts/diving-into-jtag-part5.md

 <iframe width="420" height="315" src="https://youtu.be/Z1xsTKtW4J8" frameborder="0" allowfullscreen></iframe>

-You can see that after we press the button - communication starts on some protocol, and although it is difficult to understand it from the signal, but it is SPI protocol.
+You can see that after we press the button, communication starts on some protocol.
+Although it is difficult to understand it from the signal, it is SPI protocol.

 ## Conclusion